ronaldoussoren/pyobjc/docs/metadata/manual.rst

   two integers (for :data:`_C_INOUT` arguments).

-  When the *type_override* is :data:`_C_IN` or :data:`_C_INOUT` the input value must be a sequence of values of the correct lenght (at least the length that's expected by the function, additional items in the sequence are ignored).
+  When the *type_override* is :data:`_C_IN` or :data:`_C_INOUT` the input value must be a sequence of values of the correct length (at least the length that's expected by the function, additional items in the sequence are ignored).

   When the *type_override* is :data:`_C_OUT` the value can be :data:`NULL` (:c:data:`NULL` pointer passed to the function) or :data:`None` (PyObjC allocates a C array of the right size and writes nul bytes in the entire buffer).

   When the value of the key is a single integer this argument index for the argument that contains the expected size of the array.
-When the value of the key is a tuple of two integers these are the indexes for the argument that contains the size that should be used when calling the function and the argument that contains the size of the array that is useable after the call.
+When the value of the key is a tuple of two integers these are the indexes for the argument that contains the size that should be used when calling the function and the argument that contains the size of the array that is usable after the call.

 * *c_array_of_fixed_length*: When the *type* is a pointer type the actual argument (or result) is an C array of a fixed length.
 The value for this key is an integer that is the length of the C array.

-* *c_array_of_variable_length*: When the *type* is a pointer type the actual argument (or result) is a C array, but the lenght of the array is unknown or cannot be described in metadata.
+* *c_array_of_variable_length*: When the *type* is a pointer type the actual argument (or result) is a C array, but the length of the array is unknown or cannot be described in metadata.

   For results the bridge will return a value of :class:`varlist`.

-  For arguments with *type_override* value :data:`_C_IN` or :data:`_C_INOUT` the value for the arugment must be a Python sequence and the bridge will allocate a C array that is long enough to contain all items of that sequence; alternatively the argument can be a Python buffer object (simular to :data:`_C_OUT` arugments).
+  For arguments with *type_override* value :data:`_C_IN` or :data:`_C_INOUT` the value for the argument must be a Python sequence and the bridge will allocate a C array that is long enough to contain all items of that sequence; alternatively the argument can be a Python buffer object (simular to :data:`_C_OUT` arguments).
 For :data:`_C_OUT` arguments the value for the argument must be either :data:`NULL` or a Python buffer object that will be passed to the function.

 * *c_array_length_in_result*: Only valid for argument metadata.
-When the argument *type* is a pointer type and the *type_override* is :data:`_C_INOUT` or :data:`_C_OUT` the usuable length of the array is calculated from the return value.
+When the argument *type* is a pointer type and the *type_override* is :data:`_C_INOUT` or :data:`_C_OUT` the usable length of the array is calculated from the return value.

   The size of the buffer that needs to be allocated is determined using one of the other *c_array...* keys in the metadata dictionary.